michardy/account-hijacking-prevention/README.md

 This is a test system designed to detect and prevent account hijacking.
 It collects data about the users normal browser and behaviors and uses this to identify malicious logins.

+## Installing
+Instructions on how to install can be found in the wiki [here](https://github.com/michardy/account-hijacking-prevention/wiki/Installation-Instructions).

+## API
 Documentation for the API can be found here: https://github.com/michardy/account-hijacking-prevention/wiki/API-Documentation